the centre for citizenship

 In June 2000 a report by the National Audit Office revealed the following costs:

-Other items charged to the taxpayers have included £150,000 for new silk walls and gold gilding in one of the palaces and £300,000 for double glazing and sash windows at the Windsor's castle in borough of Windsor
+Other items charged to the taxpayers have included £150,000 for new silk walls and gold gilding in one of the palaces and £300,000 for double glazing and sash windows at the Windsor's castle in the borough of Windsor

 The costs to tax payers were even higher than they needed to be because major maintenance work must be scheduled so that it does not disturb queen Windsor.